xwb1989/xwb1989.github.io/_posts/2014-01-06-leetcode_string_to_integer(atoi).md

     * if flip single once, its easy to figure out;
     * else, need some computation.

+The understanding of how `int` overflow is handled is the only challenge of this problem.

 ##First Version

         public int atoi(String str) {